-Moringa oleifera plant belongs to the family of Moringaceae.
+The Moringa oleifera plant belongs to the family of Moringaceae.
 It was found to have many medicinal and antimicrobial activities as well as an effective remedy for malnutrition (Rockwood et al., 2013).
 It is packed with nutrients due to the abundance of essential phytochemicals found in its leaves, pods, and seeds (Lorenzo et al., 2018).
-Moringa is claimed to offer 7 times the vitamin C of oranges, 10 times the vitamin A of carrots, 17 times the calcium of milk, 9 times the protein of yogurt, 15 times the potassium of bananas, and 25 times the iron of spinach (Rockwood et al., 2013).
+Moringa is claimed to offer 7 times the vitamin C of oranges, 10 times the vitamin A of carrots, 17 times the calcium of milk, 9 times the protein of yoghurt, 15 times the potassium of bananas, and 25 times the iron of spinach (Rockwood et al., 2013).
 Moringa oleifera has been incorporated into diets since ancient times because of its diverse biological properties, including anti-inflammatory, antitumor, anticancer, antidiabetic, and antimicrobial effects.
 Moringa leaves are incredibly versatile and can be used in various ways.
 They are often added to clear broth-based soups, like the Filipino dishes tinola and utan.
 Tender, finely chopped moringa leaves serve as a garnish for vegetable dishes and salads, such as the Kerala dish thoran, and can also be used as a substitute for or alongside coriander leaves (cilantro).
 (Lim et al., 2012).
 Moringa leaves are often cooked and used much like spinach, or dried and ground into a powder for soups and sauces.
 To extend their shelf life, the leaves can be dried and powdered to retain their nutritional value.
 Drying methods such as sun, shade, freezing, and oven drying at 50–60°C are all viable options, though their effectiveness in preserving specific micro and macronutrients may vary.
 (Atawodi et al., 2010).
 The powder is often mixed into soups, sauces, and smoothies.
 (Lim et al., 2012).
-Thanks to its rich nutritional profile, moringa leaf powder is highly regarded as a dietary supplement and is used to enhance various food products, from dairy items like yogurt and cheese to baked goods like bread and pastries, all while maintaining acceptable taste (Lim et al., 2012).
-The aim of the present study was to determine the antimicrobial activities of Moringa oleifera leaf extracts on bacteria isolated from “Ready to eat meat pie” sold in Aba, Abia, State, Nigeria.
+Thanks to its rich nutritional profile, moringa leaf powder is highly regarded as a dietary supplement and is used to enhance various food products, from dairy items like yoghurt and cheese to baked goods like bread and pastries, all while maintaining acceptable taste (Lim et al., 2012).
+The aim of the present study was to determine the antimicrobial activities of Moringa oleifera leaf extracts on bacteria isolated from “Ready to eat meat pie” sold in Aba, Abia State, Nigeria.

 MATERIALS AND METHODS